 Step 6: Completion and exchange

 Once the finance goes through on the date of entry agreed your solicitor will give instruction to hand over the keys to your new property.

 Step 7: Do you have a Will?

-If you would like further information please contact us on 023 9238 8021, click below to send an email or use our conveyancing quote form above to obtain a free, no obligation conveyancing quote.
+If you would like further information please contact us on 023 9238 8021, click below to fill in the enquiry form or use our conveyancing quote form above to obtain a free, no obligation conveyancing quote.